Dias2406/grand-challenges-workshop/README.md

-# A Tutorial ebsite for building a Wordpress web app
+# A tutorial website for building a Wordpress web app

 This project was developed to support the University of Exeter Grand Challenges initiative in 2022.
 The session was designed as a tutorial to give teams an insight into how to build a Web App.
 The session was designed for non-programmers to walk through configuration and installation of a local Wordpress installation that provides a powerful platform for building web applications to support and prototype the students' ideas for Grand Challenges solutions.